joshschmelzle/fuck/README.md

 # fuck

-the best fucking bat file __ever__
+the best fucking batch file __ever__

 ![Image of fuck](https://i.imgur.com/KaRXoMu.png "Fuck in a terminal")

 ## Usage
-Place fuck.bat file wherever the fuck you want to run it :fu:
+Place fuck.bat file wherever the fuck you want to run it :fu: e.g. `C:\Windows\System32` :clap: :clap: :clap:

 ## Inspired By